kevinhayen/grandma3_fixture_to_presets/README.md

 ## Features to be implemented

-- showing only fixtures having a fixtureID, to show only the fixtures used in the current show
 - When merging having appearances involved, alow the user to override this appearance, or keep the already used appearance
 - A scrollbar, for when their is more to show than what your screen can handle
 - Auto-matching between fixture info, and already existing presets